A Radar-Based Hail Climatology of Australia: Radar Frequency Correction

 To establish our empirical correction, we examine six regions in the Australian archive with overlapping C--S-band coverage (illustrated in Fig.\ \ref{freq_pic}a).
-These regions were selected from the set of all C--S-band overlaps (refer to Fig.\ \ref{archive}) due to their sufficient overlapping coverage area ($>4000$ km$^2$) and number of co-sampled hail events ($>100$).
-The fitting procedure involved extracting time pairs where the C- and S-band radars both observed MESH > 10 mm within the overlapping observation region, separated by a delay of less than two minutes to ensure temporal proximity.
-The 10 mm MESH threshold was selected to include events that may be initially underestimated by the C-band radars but could be incorporated into the 30 mm hail archive after correction.
-Once cosampling times were identified, all reflectivity data above the 0$^{\circ}$C isotherm (\ie only reflectivities that contribute to MESH) were extracted for columns exceeding the 10 mm MESH threshold, and the nearest pixels were matched between C--S bands for analysis.
-The precorrection reflectivity fits for each region are shown in red in Fig.\ \ref{freq_pic}b--g, confirming the theoretical considerations discussed earlier: C-bands underestimate hail reflectivities compared to S-bands.
-Encouraged by the frequency-dependent fits developed by \citet{Cecchini22} in Equations \ref{eq:1}--\ref{eq:2}, we attempt to derive a similar correction empirically by linearly fitting observed reflectivities between the two frequency bands.
-As we aim to apply a single correction for all C-band radars in the archive (Fig.\ \ref{freq_pic}h), we combine C- and S-band reflectivities for all six analysis regions and apply an iterative orthogonal linear regression technique to arrive at the following correction:
+These regions were selected from the set of all C--S-band overlaps (refer to Fig.\ \ref{archive}) due to their sufficient overlapping coverage area ($>$4000 km$^2$) and number of co-sampled hail events ($>$100).
+The fitting procedure involved extracting time pairs where the C- and S-band radars both observed MESH $>$10 mm within the overlapping observation region, separated by a delay of less than two minutes to ensure temporal proximity.
+The 10-mm MESH threshold was selected to include events that may be initially underestimated by the C-band radars but could be incorporated into the 30-mm hail archive after correction.
+Once cosampling times were identified, all reflectivity data above the 0$^{\circ}$C isotherm (\ie only reflectivities that contribute to MESH) were extracted for columns exceeding the 10-mm MESH threshold, and the nearest pixels were matched between C--S bands for analysis.
+The pre-correction reflectivity fits for each region are shown in red in Fig.\ \ref{freq_pic}b--g, confirming the theoretical considerations discussed earlier: C-bands underestimate hail reflectivities compared to S-bands.
+Encouraged by the aforementioned frequency-dependent fits developed by \citet{Cecchini22}, we attempt to derive a similar correction empirically by linearly fitting observed reflectivities from the two frequency bands in an attempt to normalize the hail size estimates between them.
+As we aim to apply a single correction for all C-band radars in the archive (Fig.\ \ref{freq_pic}h), we combine the C- and S-band reflectivities for all six analysis regions and apply an iterative orthogonal linear regression technique to arrive at the following corrections:

-The fitting technique mentioned above is described in greater detail in Appendix A, together with additional methodological considerations for interested readers.
+where Equation \ref{z-fit} was substituted into into the original W78 hail kinetic energy relationship (Equation \ref{hke}) to derive its empirical C-band analogue in Equation \ref{e-fit}.
+The chosen fitting technique and additional methodological considerations are outlined in Appendix A.